sakibjaki579-commits/sakibjaki.github.io/docs/planning.md

 5. Allowing public users to search for medicine and services.

-6.Collecting user feedback to help improve the system.
+6. Collecting user feedback to help improve the system.

 7. Bringing all this information together inside the Health Establishment system.